 Having been a presence in the major musical capitals of Europe for well over nearly 30 years, Rhodes is one of the most sought-after conductors by the world’s major ballet companies and their orchestras.
 With work extending from the major opera houses of Europe to the concert stages of the U.S., in 2019-2020, Maestro Rhodes returns to the Vienna State Opera for the 26th season, leading an important new production of the rarely produced masterpiece by French composer, Delibes, his “Sylvia” in a new production by ballet director Manuel Legris, as well as leading the company’s production of “Nutcracker” and the annual Nureyev Gala.
 Rhodes also returns to the Oslo Opera House and the Norwegian National Ballet for their production of Nutcracker as well.

 Kevin Rhodes began his European career as a house conductor at the Basel Stadttheater in Basel, Switzerland, and then as a First Kappelmeister at Deutsche Oper am Rhein in Düsseldorf/Duisburg Germany.
 At the same time, he served as the principal ballet conductor of the Vienna State Opera.
 Further engagements followed at Berlin,Verona, Milan, Paris,Wiesbaden, Heidelberg, Naples, Stuttgart, etc.

 Rhodes began his professional conducting career at the age of 16 in his hometown of Evansville, Indiana.
-He received his BM in Piano Performance from Michigan State University where he studied conducting with Maestro Leon Gregorian, and earned his MM in Orchestral Conducting at the University of Illinois under the tutelage of Paul Vermel.
+He received his Bachelor of Music in Piano Performance from Michigan State University where he studied conducting with Maestro Leon Gregorian, and earned his Master of Music in Orchestral Conducting at the University of Illinois under the tutelage of Paul Vermel.